 - Improve Georgia’s infrastructure through maximizing current revenue sources and increasing overall funding for transportation.

-- Support incentives that will continue to attract the film industry to Georgia.
+- Support incentives that will continue to attract and grow the film industry to Georgia.

 - Support ongoing examination of current tax base, tax rates and compliance requirement to ensure a Georgia business environment that is fair and competitive.